 How much does it cost to ship a car?

-Factors affecting your cost to ship a car
+The cost to ship a car depends on several factors.

 - VEHICLE MAKE & MODEL

-- Smaller cars are always cheaper to ship, while bigger, heavier vehicles are more expensive.
-Auto transport carriers have a weight limit that they must observe when accepting vehicles.
+- The size of the vehicle matters.
+Smaller cars are cheaper to ship, while bigger, heavier vehicles are more expensive.
+Auto transport carriers have a weight limit that they must observe, when accepting vehicles.
 Thus, the make and model of your vehicle, as well as any modifications done to it, and whether there will be any personal items loaded inside, all matter for the total weight of the vehicle and hence of the carrier.
-This will, of course impact your final shipping price.

 - TRANSPORT TYPE

-- The distance almost always affects the price to ship a car.
+- The distance always affects the price to ship a car.
 The longer the distance the less it costs per mile, but that is never the decisive factor in the cost of shipping a vehicle.
-Shorter distances still consume gas and require the same amount of work, but in the end it is fewer miles traveled.
+Shorter distances still consume gas and require the same amount of work, but in the end it is fewer miles traveled, which increases the price per mile.
 This means that shorter distances often cost as much as shipping a car across the country.

 - LOCATION / POPULATION